gollum18/confluent-kafka-addons/README.md

-# confluent-kafka-mixins
+# confluent-kafka-addons
-Mixins for the `confluent_kafka` Python package that add support for optional features.
+Addons for the `confluent_kafka` Python package that add support for optional features.